lupyuen/lupyuen.github.io/src/display3.md

 - [__"Clocks and Resets for Display Controller"__](https://lupyuen.github.io/articles/display3#clocks-and-resets-for-display-controller)

-This is how we will implement the steps in our __NuttX Display Driver__ (before cleanup): [jh7110_appinit.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/hdmi/boards/risc-v/jh7110/star64/src/jh7110_appinit.c#L136-L273)
+This is how we will implement the steps in our __NuttX Display Driver__: [jh7110_appinit.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/hdmi/boards/risc-v/jh7110/star64/src/jh7110_appinit.c#L136-L273)

 ```c
 // Power Up the Power Management Unit for Video Output / Display Subsystem